 Your marriage to be legally valid in Australia must comply with the Marriage Act.
 There are four basic elements for your wedding ceremony that are required and are listed below.

 1 Celebrant says – “My name is Kate Joubert and I am duly authorised by law to solemnise marriages according to law.
 Before you are to be joined together in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and the binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

 The only words that are permissible to change are,